MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Invoke-MgBetaUnsubmitEducationClassAssignmentSubmission.md

 The teacher will be looking at the working resources list for grading.
 A teacher can also unsubmit a student's assignment on their behalf.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Invoke-MgUnsubmitEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Invoke-MgUnsubmitEducationClassAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX